mukai154/utopian.io/README.md

-This project was Forked from Utopian.io, make sure to checkout the platform in order to earn rewards for participating in the project.
+Webblen.io was Forked from Utopian.io, make sure to checkout the platform in order to earn rewards for participating in the project.
+Through integrating our existing applications (currently hidden but to be open-sourced soon), we leverage steem's block chain to incentivise community involvement.

 [Utopian.io](https://utopian.io) wants to reward Open Source contributors for their hard work.
 Forked from https://github.com/busyorg/busy, Utopian uses the [STEEM Blockchain](https://steem.io) to reward contributors in cryptocurrency.